The Best Foreign-Stock Funds

 There are plenty of reasons to own international stocks in a portfolio.
 Some investors want foreign stocks in their portfolios to round out their exposure to the global stock market.
 Morningstar’s director of global exchange-traded fund research, Ben Johnson, points out that U.S. stocks constitute about 55% of the world's public equity market cap, with foreign stocks representing the remaining 45%.
 But most U.S.-based investors' equity allocations are nowhere close to that breakdown.

 Others may want to tilt their portfolios toward foreign fare after a period of U.S. stock dominance, such as we've seen during the past several years.
-At the end 2020, the average U.S. large-blend fund had trounced the average foreign large-blend fund by more than 7 full percentage points annually over the trailing three-year period.
+At 2021's midpoint, the average U.S. large-blend fund had trounced the average foreign large-blend fund by more than 8 full percentage points annually over the trailing three-year period.

 Before adding an international fund to your portfolio mix, though, double check that you don’t already have plenty of exposure to international markets through your core equity fund holdings; Morningstar's Instant X-Ray feature can help you determine your portfolio’s current international stock stake.
 While there's no "right" allocation to markets abroad, Morningstar’s Lifetime Allocation Indexes (which you can use to benchmark your asset allocation) suggest up to a 41% position in non-U.S. stocks, depending on life stage and glide path.